University of Oregon

 Our chapter meetings are every Tuesday at 7pm in Chapman 307.

 Chapter Chair: Casey Scofeld, email@example.com

 OSPIRG is a statewide student-directed and student-funded non-profit that works on issues that effect all Oregonians.
 OSPIRG has been on the campus of the University of Oregon since 1971 when students worked together to bring about a new way of addressing important political issues.
 The organization was influenced by the idea that there are more probems than we should tolerate and more solutions than we implement.

 OSPIRG is effective because we teach students the skills they need to get their voices heard on campus and in Salem and Washington D.C.
 Join us to gain skills and learn more about organizing models, lobbying, and media relations.

-Oregon has the highest rate of child hunger.
+Oregon has the highest rate of child hunger, at about 30%.
 We think that we can make a direct impact on this issue by partnering with local food banks to make sure our neighbors have access to good and healthy food.
 So, we’ll be working with groups like Food for Lane County to raise money and run food drives so that we can feed our neighbors.

 The best way to get involved with one of our campaigns is by becoming an OSPIRG intern!
 You can apply here.

 - 1 of 3

 - Get Involved